styxgrrrl/disco/packages/disco-ui-take-home/README.md

 ## This Repo

-Please fork this repo, and then to begin simply run:
+Please fork this repo (and checkout the `javascript` branch if you want to code in JS instead of TS), and then to begin simply run:

 ```bash
 yarn install